 One of the biggest mistakes people make when storing a vehicle for the winter is leaving the fuel gauge at its current level.
 After taking that summer steed for one last joy ride of the season, it is recommended to fill the tank up with fresh fuel – leaving a little bit of room for some stabilizer, which prevents the breakdown of gas over time.

-Gasoline can go bad in as little as 60 days and cause damage that far exceeds the bill for a new tank of fuel.
-When gas decomposes, it turns into gooey gunk that can wreak havoc on your fuel system, potentially causing extensive damage to the gas line, filter, carburetor and fuel injector.
+Gasoline can go bad when a car sits for an extended period of time and cause damage that far exceeds the bill for a new tank of fuel.
+When gas decomposes, it turns into gooey gunk that can wreak havoc on your fuel system, potentially causing extensive damage to the gas line, filter, carburetor, and fuel injector.
 Condensation that accumulates in the tank’s empty space can also rust the fuel system if it sits long enough.

 Winter can also be a car battery’s worst enemy.
 In harsh temperatures, a battery is at risk of self-discharging over time.
 According to Consumer Reports, it is only half as powerful at 0°F as it is at 80°F.

 To prevent buying a replacement in spring, remove the battery and store it in a clean, dry place.
 A discharged battery is more susceptible to freezing, so be sure to fully charge a battery before long-term storage.